 You can also get involved by talking with people about HALCO and about HIV issues.
 You can be part of the solution in fighting the misinformation, stigma and discrimination that still exist.
 You can visit our Human Rights section for more information about discrimination issues.

 Our HALCO information pamphlet is available in print and on-line.
-Almost everything that you might want to know about HALCO is in our pamphlet.
-You can view our HALCO information pamphlet on-line or you can contact us to order print copies of our pamphlet.
+Almost everything that you might want to know about HALCO is in one pamphlet.
+You can view our HALCO pamphlet on-line: https://www.halco.org/wp-content/uploads/2019/11/HALCO_pamphlet.pdf.
+Please contact us if you would like to request print copies of our pamphlet.

 Getting legal help

 The law is complicated.
-If you are living with HIV in Ontario, please Contact us for free legal advice.
-Or you can contact your local community legal clinic.
-Ontario’s community legal clinics provide free legal services to people across Ontario:
+If you are living with HIV in Ontario, please contact us for free legal advice.